-Your committee, after having given the subject such consideration as time and opportunity would allow, feel bound to conclude that the general government owes to the States the duty of protection, especially against the incursions of hostile savages, over whom the United States authorities have, from the foundation of our government, exercised a kind of parental control.
-And this being the case, when, from any cause, the States are not given such protection, and reasonable and necessary expenses are incurred by such States in repelling invasions from the Indians and suppressing hostilities, reimbursement should be made for the same by the United States.
+Your committee after having given the subject such consideration as time and opportunity would allow, feel bound to conclude that the general government owes opportunity would allow, feel bound to conclude that the general government owes to the States the duty of protection, especially against the incursions of hostile savaged over whom the United States authorities have, from the foundation of our government exercised a kind of parental conrol.
+And this being the case, when, from any cause, the States are not given such protection, and reasonable and necessary expenses are inquired by such States in repellig invasions from the Indians and suppressing hostilities, reimbursement should be made for the same by the United States.